Codecademy/docs/content/java/concepts/files/files.md

 ## Writing to a File

-It is possile to write to a file using the `FileWriter` class.
+It is possible to write to a file using the `FileWriter` class.

 ### Syntax